Watch the Trailer first…

 It is not co-incidental that the company that worked hand-in-glove with Big Pharma on the orchestrated Opioid-crisis was brought in to euthanize Public Health England before it did any more damage to the industry.
 Had their disease recommendations been followed on the 19th of March 2020, the world’s cataclysmic direction since then could (and likely would) have been avoided.
 Johnson, Whitty, Hancock & Valance are currently in the courts under indictment of fraud based on the decision to deliberately ignore the recommendation of March 19th, this interview with Michael O’Bernicia is well worth a full listen.
 Michael makes a compelling case that without their actions, the rest of the world would not have taken the route it did – such is the control that the London-based Pharmaceutical web exerts on global health policy.

-One other key McKinsey alumnus overseeing Pharma’s Covid-vaccine scam is Dido Harding.
+One other key McKinsey alumnus overseeing Pharma’s UK Covid-vaccine scam is Dido Harding.
 Harding has crushed resistance to the Covid regime relentlessly, pushing the most extreme initiatives that fit the vaccine narrative.
 She was head of Johnson’s ‘Operation Moon-shot’, the mass testing financial gravy train in the UK.
 Listen to George Monbiot explain how she has the position she has because her Grandfather travelled the world crushing democratic resistance movements on behalf of the UK crown corporation.

 The Telegraph described her in September last year as ‘Every inch the McKinsey graduate, stating that ‘she explains her thinking confidently and concisely, despite the often alarming content of her utterances’.
 Remind you of anyone?